jalbe0076/whats-cookin/README.md

 * [Technologies Used](#Technologies-Used)

 ## Description
 Welcome to What's Cookin! - your go-to website for cooking and baking inspiration.
 Discover a wide range of dinner ideas and delightful desserts.
 On our home page, you'll find the Recipe of the Day and a featured category.
 Feel free to use the search bar, browse by category, or explore all recipes.
 Each recipe provides a list of ingredients, total price, and directions.
 Save your recipes to cook by clicking the ❤️ icon in the top right corner and visiting your saved recipes on the "Saved Recipes" page.
-Once saved, a grocery list is displayed on the "Saved Recipes" page showing quantities of the required ingredients to cool all your saved recipes along with a total budget.
+Once saved, a grocery list is displayed on the "Saved Recipes" page showing quantities of the required ingredients to cook all your saved recipes along with a total budget.

 ## Learning Goals
 - Use object and array prototype methods to perform data manipulation